 Skip to main content

-Veracode SAST for Eclipse IDE is a plugin for the Eclipse IDE that integrates Static Application Security Testing (SAST) into your Software Development Lifecycle (SDLC).
+Veracode Scan for Eclipse is a plugin for the Eclipse IDE that integrates Static Application Security Testing (SAST), Software Composition Analysis (SCA), and Veracode Fix into your Software Development Lifecycle (SDLC).

 From within your IDE:

-• To resolve findings, use the provided remediation guidance
+• To resolve findings manually, use the provided remediation guidance.

 When you scan your project, the plugin automatically: